LinLabNEU/reweighted_prune4/README.md

 # Model

 The model architecture is based on the MobileNet V2.
 For more details, please refer to the mobilenet_v2.py file and the original paper.
 The pruned model is saved as cifar100_mobilenetv2.pt.
-It can achieve 80.12% accuracy satisfying the 80% accuracy requirement.
+It can achieve 80.1% accuracy satisfying the 80% accuracy requirement.

-total weights: 3905632, total number of zeros: 3005523, non-zeros: 900109, zero sparsity is: 0.7695\
-only consider conv layers, compression rate is: 4.3391

 # Pruning method